IftachSadeh/ctaOperatorGUI/README.md

   ```
   then, for this example, navigate to `http://127.0.0.1:8092/cta`.

-- Here that we use version `1.0.2` of `gevent`.
+- Here we use version `1.0.2` of `gevent`.
 This is due to a bug with version `0.2.1` of `gevent_socketio`.
 (The latter has been fixed, but has not yet made it to a release version, as of July 2016).
 If for some reason the latest version of `gevent` is used, the bug in `gevent_socketio` can easily be fixed by hand.
 The solution is given in the first comment at [gevent-socketio/issues/233](https://github.com/abourget/gevent-socketio/issues/233).

 ### Authentication